 Electric motors seem to be the best option to keep the air clean.
 So we went back to thinking about cars like the "Jamais Contente".
 After more than a century, batteries have greatly improved, but they are still far from competing with liquid fuels as a way to store energy.
 An alternative would be fuel cells ran by clean hydrogen, which are the electric "batteries" used to generate power in the space shuttle.
 But while so far the technology has not come out from NASA towards our garages, many manufacturers are again looking to combine the best of both types of car: clean electric motors with conventional fuels of easy carrying.

 THE HYBRID CAR

-How clean can be a car that still has an exhaust pipe?
-The strategy in this particular case is not as much to help the electric motor, but the electric motor helping the fuel engine overcome two major shortcomings of today's automobiles.
+How can be clean a car that still has an exhaust pipe?
+The strategy in this particular case is not much to help the electric motor, but the electric motor helping the fuel engine overcome two major shortcomings of today's automobiles.

 The second major shortcoming is that by varying the position of the accelerator pedal we greatly modify the filling of the cylinders of the internal-combustion engine.
 And not only that: the car's speed varies greatly, so the engine revs also vary, even with modern gearboxes.
 This is problematic because in order to have maximum fuel efficiency the engine must turn at an optimal rotational speed and with an optimum filling of the cylinders.
 Only in these conditions maximum energy will be extracted with minimum fuel consumption.
 Thus, the ideal is to maintain the engine always at one constant speed of rotation, and the throttle valve always in the same position, much as it were a train locomotive.